Generative AI at Work: Conclusion

-As a potential general-purpose technology, generative AI can and will be deployed in a variety of ways, and the effects we find may not generalize across all firms and production processes \citep{el2023}.
+First, we note again that our findings apply for a particular AI tool, used in a single firm, within a single occupation, and should not be generalized across all occupations and AI systems.
 For example, our setting has a relatively stable product and set of technical support questions.
-In areas where the product or environment is changing rapidly, the relative value of AI recommendations---trained on historical data---may be different.
+In areas where the product or environment is changing rapidly, the relative value of AI recommendations may be different: they may be better able to synthesize changing best practices, or they may actually impede learning by promoting outdated practices observed in historical training data.
+Indeed recent work by \citet{otisUnevenImpactGenerative2023} and \citet{Perry2022DoUW} have found instances in which AI adoption has limited or even negative effects.

-Our results do not capture potential longer-term impacts on skill demand, job design, wages, or customer demand.
-For example, more effective technical support could accelerate the trend towards contact center agents taking on more complex customer responsibilities, increasing aggregate demand even if agents become more productive \citep{berg2018, korinekantonHowInnovationAffects2023}.
-And over the longer term, these tools can uncover patterns and insights that may not be documented in formal channels, changing the way workers are managed or how knowledge is shared within an organization.

-Finally, our findings raise questions about whether and how workers should be compensated for the data that they provide to AI systems.
-High-skill workers, in particular, play an important role in model development but see smaller direct benefits in terms of improving their own productivity.